Doordarshan: Nationwide transmission

-National telecasts (DD National) were introduced in 1982.
+National 1 telecasts (DD National) were introduced in 1982.
 Colour television in India was introduced with the live telecast of Prime Minister Indira Gandhi's Independence Day speech on 15 August 1982, followed by the colour broadcast of the 1982 Asian Games held in Delhi.
 Two years later, Doordarshan evolved into a structured TV network.
 The sole TV channel was split into DD-1, a nationally broadcast channel, and DD-2, a city-focused channel.
 In 1993, they were rebranded as DD National and DD Metro to compete with the then-newly privatised television industry.

+According to Mitra, with the start of nationwide transmission in the 1980s Doordarshan began to push a homogenous hegemonic national image of India as a North Indian Hindu Hindi-speaking nation via the broadcast of shows such as Mahabharat (1988 TV series) and Ramayan (1987 TV series).
+Mitra states Doordarshan's choice of programming depicted other religions, regions, and languages as "marginal or sometimes deviant".

 The live telecasts of the opening and closing ceremonies of the 2012 Summer Olympics were aired on Doordarshan's national channel, while DD Sports offered round-the-clock coverage of the event.

 On 17 November 2014, Doordarshan director-general Vijayalaxmi Chhabra introduced a pink-and-purple colour scheme with a new slogan: Desh Ka Apna Channel ("The country's own channel").
 In 2017, Doordarshan operated a network of nearly 1,400 terrestrial transmitters and had 46 studios producing television programmes.
 After introducing private channels, Doordarshan has faced challenges in maintaining its position in the television industry.
 Currently, Doordarshan focuses on improving its studios and programmes, primarily aimed to serve the nation.